samfortunato/th-td-3-online-registration-form/README.md

 Visual stylings were based off of the mockup given, with some personal touch-ups added by myself to taste.
 A custom font from Google Fonts was utilized.

+Layout tested in Google Chrome, Firefox, and Microsoft Edge.
 Both the HTML and CSS are valid, according to the W3C validator services.